Publications Board and Committees

 The second function is specifically to grow the journals publishing program.
 This will be accomplished in two ways – increasing the volume of submissions to existing titles and launching journals in new areas not adequately covered or not covered at all.
 The members of this Committee need a broad knowledge of existing publication venues and of research trends and strong networks in various research committees in order to identify champions and solicit proposals from them.

-Members: Susanne Hambrusch, Carol Hutchins, Tulika Mitra, Xiang-Yang Li, Aidong Zhang, Somesh Jha, Joe Konstan, Jack Davidson, Scott E. Delman, Laura Lander
+Members: Susanne Hambrusch, Carol Hutchins, Xiang-Yang Li, Aidong Zhang, Somesh Jha, Phil Bernstein, Joe Konstan, Jack Davidson, Scott E. Delman, Laura Lander, Achi Dosanjh

 This Committee’s main purpose is to consider evolving conference reviewing models and recommend updates to ACM’s conference-journal publishing policy in that light.
 The Committee is also to recommend richer representations of conferences as events in the ACM Digital Library and to conference data capture requirements to enable a richer set of DL services to conferences and their attendees.